-I always thought I’d be a ‘writer’ when I grew up.
-Growing up took longer than I expected, with a few detours along the way, detours that perhaps taught me skills necessary to a writer’s vocation: stamina, discipline, stubbornness and the ability to pick oneself up and begin again, and again, and again.
+Sandra always thought she’d be a ‘writer’ when she grew up.
+Growing up took longer than she expected, with a few detours along the way, detours that perhaps taught her skills necessary to a writer’s vocation: stamina, discipline, stubbornness and the ability to pick herself up and begin again, and again, and again.

-My first fiction publication was in 2008 (‘La Llorona’ in Versal 6) when I was 46.
-I had been attending Barbara Turner-Vesselago’s Freefall Writing retreats for some years and I can safely say I’m still writing because of Freefall.
+Sandra’s first fiction publication was in 2008 (‘La Llorona’ in Versal 6) when she was 46.
+She had been attending Barbara Turner-Vesselago’s Freefall Writing retreats for some years and can safely say she’s still writing because of Freefall.
 Essentially Freefall is an antidote to writer’s block.
-As Barbara says: “Freefall invokes the courage to fall without a parachute, into the words as they come, into the thoughts before they have fully formed in the mind, into the unplanned structures that take shape, without prompting, to contain them.”
+As Barbara describes it: “Freefall invokes the courage to fall without a parachute, into the words as they come, into the thoughts before they have fully formed in the mind, into the unplanned structures that take shape, without prompting, to contain them.”

-I am currently based in Hove, Brighton and the west coast of Ireland.
-I live with my partner David Crean and Rónán our foundling cat.
+Sandra is currently based in Hove, Brighton and the west coast of Ireland.
+She lives with her partner David Crean and Rónán their foundling cat.

-I gratefully acknowledge the support of The Banff Centre; The Jeff and Kim van Steenbergen Scholarships; Arts Council England, The Arts Council Ireland.
-I also gratefully acknowledge the support of the Canada Council for the Arts, which last year invested $153 million to bring the arts to Canadians throughout the country.
+Gratefully acknowledging the support of The Banff Centre; The Jeff and Kim van Steenbergen Scholarships; Arts Council England, The Arts Council Ireland and the support of the Canada Council for the Arts.
 Nous remercions le Conseil des arts du Canada de son soutien.
-L’an dernier, le Conseil a investi 153 millions de dollars pour mettre de l’art dans la vie des Canadiennes et des Canadiens de tout le pays.